 Your business has a particular way of running.
 You’ve developed a culture for client relations, a protocol for warming up leads, a communication strategy for prospects, and a “vibe” or personality for your business overall.
 Even though nobody could ever expect (or want) each salesperson to be a clone of one another, the interactions should feel relatively consistent across the board.

-The answer is deceptively simple: your mission statement.
-Your mission statement is more than a couple of sentences on your “about” page.
-It’s the store that powers your business’ selling engine.
+This can be done through your mission statement.
+Your mission statement is more than a couple of sentences on your “About” page.
+It’s what powers your business’ selling engine.

-With a solid mission statement, your new rep can immediately wrap their head around your company’s “why”—and as Simon Sinek said, “people don’t buy what you do, they buy why you do it.”
-When your sales team understands this fundamental piece of your business, they can the ability and freedom to make intelligent decisions based on a set of shared values.
+With a solid mission statement, your new rep can immediately wrap their head around your company’s “why”.
+When your sales team understands this fundamental piece of your business, they can have the ability and freedom to make intelligent decisions based on a set of shared values.

 Take some time to write up a solid mission statement.
 Then, find opportunities to remind your sales team of it every single day.
 And, the next time you hire, make sure you find people who can understand and fit into the work culture you’re promoting.

-Having new talent come into the picture is essential to elevating your business—but it can only work if you’ve created an environment where they can thrive.
-Fortunately, this can be accomplished with just a few intentional actions, before, during, and after introducing the salesperson to their new territory.
+Having new sales talent come into the picture is essential to elevating your business—but it can only work if you’ve created an environment where they can thrive.
+Much of this is established during the initial onboarding.

-If you’re mindful of building consistency and trust of each stage of your rep on-boarding process, then your business’ relationships should grow even stronger with each new addition.
+If you’re mindful of building consistency, confidence, and trust at each stage of your rep onboarding process, then your business’ relationships should grow even stronger with each new addition.
 Now, go get that new salesperson and help them rock their new territory—one sale at a time.